15 Most Famous Lakes in North India

 The lake is considered sacred by the locals, and it’s said that it has a footprint of the revered Buddhist saint, Padmasambhava.
 During your visit, don’t forget to explore the nearby Nako Monastery, which offers an additional layer of spiritual aura to the experience.

-• Best Time to Visit: May to October; the area is generally closed off in the winter months due to heavy snowfall.
+Best Time to Visit: May to October; the area is generally closed off in the winter months due to heavy snowfall.

-• How to get there: The closest airport is Shimla Airport.
+How to get there: The closest airport is Shimla Airport.
 The lake is remote and requires a long drive by road from either Shimla or Reckong Peo, so prepare for a journey.

-15. Pichola Lake, Rajasthan – The Jewel of Udaipur
+15. Pichola Lake, Udaipur, Rajasthan

 Pichola Lake Udaipur Rajasthan